BEAN: Interpretable Representation Learning with Biologically-Enhanced Artificial Neuronal Assembly Regularization: Experimental Study

 \subsection{Towards few-shot learning from scratch with BEAN regularization}

-In an attempt to test the influence of BEAN regularization on model's generalizability, we conducted the \textit{few-shot learning from scratch} task which refers to performing few-shot learning task with only the knowledge within the few training examples, without the help of any additional side tasks and pre-trained models \cite{kimura2018few}.
-We conducted several simulations of \textit{few-shot learning from scratch} task on MNIST (\cite{lecun1998gradient}) and fashion-MNIST (\cite{xiao2017fashion}) datasets.
-So far, such learning task has rarely been explored due to the difficulty of the problem setup as compared to other conventional few-shot learning tasks where additional data or knowledge could be accessed.
-Currently, only \cite{kimura2018few} did a preliminary exploration with the proposed imitation networks model.
-Beside imitation networks, we also compared BEAN with other conventional regularization techniques that were commonly used in deep learning literature.
-Specifically, we compared dropout (\cite{srivastava2014dropout}), weight decay (\cite{krogh1992simple}), and $\ell_{1}$-norm.
-The regularization terms were applied to all the dense layers and hyperparameters were chosen based on model performance on a validation set sampled from the original training base.
-The whole original 10K testing set was used for final performance evaluation.
+In an attempt to test the influence of BEAN regularization on the generalizability of DNNs in the scenarios where the training samples are extremely limited, we conducted a \textit{few-shot learning from scratch} task, i.e. without the help of any additional side tasks and pre-trained models [\cite{kimura2018few}].
+Notice that in the few-shot learning setting, the model typically requires an iterative learning process over the sample set.
+In other words, for each individual few-shot learning experiment, only a few image samples per digit are randomly selected to form the training set.
+The model then iteratively learns from the selected image samples until convergence is achieved.
+So far, this kind of learning task has rarely been explored due to the difficulty of the problem setup as compared to other conventional few-shot learning tasks where additional data or knowledge could be accessed.
+Currently, only [\cite{kimura2018few}] carried out a preliminary exploration with their proposed Imitation Networks model.
+We conducted several simulations of the \textit{few-shot learning from scratch} task on the MNIST [\cite{lecun1998gradient}], Fashion-MNIST [\cite{xiao2017fashion}], and CIFAR-10 [\cite{krizhevsky2009learning}] datasets.
+Besides Kimura's Imitation Networks, we also compared BEAN with other conventional regularization techniques commonly used in the deep learning literature.
+Specifically, we compared dropout [\cite{srivastava2014dropout}], weight decay [\cite{krogh1992simple}], and $\ell_{1}$-norm.
+Similarly to the description of Section \ref{sec:3.2}, we kept the comparison fair and accurate by using a predefined network architecture, namely LeNet-5 [\cite{lecun1998gradient}], as the base network architecture for all regularization methods studied in this experiment.
+The regularization terms were applied to all three dense layers of the base LeNet-5 network.
+Once again, the hyperparameter of each regularization along with all other system parameters were selected through a grid search and based on the best performance on a predefined 10k validation set sampled from the original training base and completely distinct from the training samples used in the few-shot learning tasks and the testing set.